anatoliifrolov/postgres-cxx-client/README.md

 The `Client` implements single-producer-multiple-consumers pattern and is not thread-safe by itself: protect it with a mutex for concurrent access.
-The interface is quite straightforward to use, however a lot of flexibility is hidden in a connection pool configuration, so lets discover it.
+The interface is quite straightforward to use, however a lot of flexibility is hidden in a connection pool's configuration, so lets discover it.

 First of all any available connection option can be passed